By Rachel Mari

 “I was drawn to youth ministry and missions for many years, but never found an avenue in which the two could work together within a full-time job,” he said.
 “Through my years with TTW, I was able to engage with youth in missions and see their faith transformed.”

 In 2006, Kroeze married his wife Andrea, also part of the TTW staff, and the couple moved to Uganda, where they served for five years.
 “In 2008, we moved to Uganda in order to work with the marginalized and show God’s love in a very practical way,” he said.
 “We lived in Gulu, which was a war-torn village where we established a community center, medical clinic, [and provided] vocational training and spiritual development.
 Many lessons in missions were learned on the field and interacting with those from such different cultures and socioeconomic levels completely humbled and transformed us.”
 In 2013, Kroeze agreed to return to the U.S. as the executive director of Touch The World.

-“We are always looking for new partner churches, so if you know a church where their youth are going on missions trips, we would love to connect,” said Kroeze.
-“We are here to serve the local church and are honored to partner with many schools and churches in the area.
+The ministry has relationships with many churches, but is “always looking for new partner churches,” Kroeze said.
+“We are here to serve the local church and honored to partner with many schools and churches in the area.
 Please reach out to us if you are considering missions.”